 In B.C., we have some large infrastructure projects that are using a Community Benefits Agreement (CBA).
 These projects include the Broadway Subway Project, the Pattullo Bridge Replacement Project, and the Highway 1 4-laning Program (Kamloops to Alberta).
-B.C. is experiencing a skilled trade shortage and we know that we need to cultivate a diverse workforce to meet the demand in our growing economy.
-The CBA is designed to maximize opportunities to mobilize and grow a safe, diverse, and skilled workforce in the province.
+B.C. is experiencing a skilled trade shortage and we know that we need to cultivate ratios for each CBA project independently.
+It also provides safe working conditions free of discrimination, harassment, and ensures a culturally competent workforce.
+While this means an investment upfront, the long-term economic benefits of training the next generation of skilled workers and expanding the construction workforce far outweigh the costs.